2kunal6/airflow_tutorial/README.md

-## xcom and task-graph
-- Task graph is the directed acyclic graph of tasks.
-This directed structure tells us the order in which the tasks will run.
-The dependent tasks run only after the predecessors have finished running.
-We can further control this to have one or all predecessors finish before the dependent runs.
-Controls are also available to define the finish-states after which the dependents will start.
-For example, run the dependents only after the predecessors finished running successfully.
-- Different tasks in a DAG can share information with each other during the DAG runs, and to achieve this Airflow provides a concept call xcom using which we can push and pull key-value pairs.
-- Sample code: src/dags/xcom_dag.py
-- Notes:
-  - This code shows the syntax to make task dependencies.
-The syntax to make task2 dependent on task1 (i.e. task2 runs only after task1 finishes) task1 >> task2

 ## Creating a DAG that takes parameters

 - Being able to pass parameters is useful when we want to run dags manually.
 This can be useful while testing for example, where we pass the dates for which to load data.
 - Sample code: src/dags/parameterized_dag.py
 - Notes